vcz-fr/TheFollowUp/_posts/2012/05/2012-05-10-epic-combo-redux.md

     url: "https://armorgames.com/play/13256/epic-combo-redux"
     dead: false

-tweet: "Do you like games from John at ArmorGames?
+message: "Do you like games from John at ArmorGames?
 Well he just released one of his classics!"
 ---